Stremio/addon-helloworld/README.md

 }
 ```

-As you can see, this is an add-on that allows Stremio to stream 6 public domain movies - in about 40 lines of code.
+**As you can see, this is an add-on that allows Stremio to stream 6 public domain movies - in about 40 lines of code.**

 Depending on your source, you can implement streaming (stream.find) or catalogues (meta.find, meta.get) of ``movie``, ``series``, ``channel`` or ``tv`` content types.

-To load that add-on in the desktop Stremio, start it with ". --service=http://localhost:7000" command line.
+To load that add-on in the desktop Stremio, start it with ``. --service=http://localhost:7000`` command line.

 Step 5: implement metadata (Discover catalogue)
 ==============================

 We have 3 methods serving meta: ``meta.find`` handles loading the catalogue and metadata, ``meta.get`` which loads metadata for individual items, and ``meta.search`` which performs a full text search.

-For now, we have the simple goal of loading the movies we provide on the top of Discover.
+**For now, we have the simple goal of loading the movies we provide on the top of Discover.**

 Append to index.js:
 ```javascript